 Reuse, reuse, reuse!
 Where possible, look to procure items that can be reused or refilled.
 Whether it’s the dishwashing liquid under the sink or the printer supplies, you can use containers and consumables that can be refilled and reused to reduce packaging waste.
 Single-use items should be avoided where possible, and encouraging your suppliers to be innovative with their product return approach to encourage circular economy outcomes.
 Great examples for moving to reusable are using a reusable pod for your pod coffee machine, and encouraging your team to BYO coffee mugs for their to-go beverages.

 Consider Donating Before Decomposing.
 The best way to divert food waste generated by your business is not to compost it, but to first donate it to people in need.
-There are ways for businesses such as grocery stores and restaurants to legally donate food within the guidelines of regulations.
+There are ways for businesses to legally donate food within the guidelines of regulations.
 Lucky for Canadian businesses, the National Zero Waste Council is working on a new initiative to help connect stakeholders across Canada and integrate circular food hubs to help close the food loss waste gap.

 Choose from Compost Options Galore.
 The second best option for your business-generated waste is to compost food waste and other organics.
-If keeping worms alive in your backyard or office is not for you, there are a seemingly endless number of options across Canada for sending that compost “away” to a place where regenerative soils are made for reuse and landfills are kept small.
+If keeping worms is not for you, there are a range of other options across Canada for ensuring organic waste goes to a place where regenerative soils are made for reuse, and landfills are kept small.